alsa-project/libhinawa/README.rst

 - gtk4 - PyGObject is required.
 - qt5 - PyQt5 is required.
 - read-quadlet - demonstration to read quadlet data from node in IEEE 1394 bus
+- read-quadlet-async - demonstration of the above example with asynchronous runtime

 Example of Python3 with PyGobject
 =================================